yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ### JS Enhanced experience - AKA Progressive Enhancement
 Earlier we talked about the advantages of HTML as a streaming format.
-This may be considered an old-school opinion, but in order to create the highest performing web experience, it is often better to build your application's foundations as HTML and (minimal) CSS, and then later enhance it with JavaScript for improved user experience.
+This might be considered an old-school opinion, but to create the highest-performing web experience, it is often better to build your application's foundations as HTML and (minimal) CSS, and then later enhance it with JavaScript for improved user experience.

-That doesn't mean you have to shy away from fancy JavaScript based animations or avoid dynamic updates to your content using JS.
-It just means that if you can make your initial loading experience not JavaScript-dependent, it is highly likely that it will be faster.
+You don't have to shy away from fancy JavaScript-based animations, or avoid dynamic updates to your content using JS.
+But if you can make your initial loading experience not dependent on JavaScript, it is highly likely that it will be faster.

-I'm not going to go into details regarding writing progressively enhanced web apps, as this is well documented elsewhere.
+I'm not going to go into details regarding writing progressively enhanced web apps – this is well-documented elsewhere.

-I'm also not going to argue with the fact that in some cases, JavaScript is mandatory and progressive enhancement makes little sense in your case.
+I'm also not going to argue with the fact that in some cases, JavaScript is mandatory and progressive enhancement makes little sense.

 But if you're delivering content that the user then interacts with, it's likely better for you to deliver that content as
 HTML, and then enhance it with JS.

 #### How to Progressively Load JS
-If you are following the progressive enhancement principles, you want to load your JS in a non blocking way, but still want these enhancements to be there relatively early on.
+If you follow the principles of progressive enhancement, you want to load your JS in a non-blocking way, but still want enhancements to be there relatively early on.
 More often than not, the web platform's native mechanisms to load scripts will not be your friends.
-We talked in length about blocking scripts and why they're bad, so you can probably guess they are not the way to go.
+We talked at length about blocking scripts and why they're bad, so you can probably guess they are not the way to go.
 But what should you do?

-#### Why not Async
+#### Why Not async?

-First, let's talk about what you shouldn't do. `async` is an attribute on the script element that enables it to be non-blocking, download in parallel to other resources, and run whenever it arrives at the browser.
+First, let's talk about what you shouldn't do. `async` is an attribute on the `<script>` element that enables it to be non-blocking, download in parallel to other resources, and run whenever it arrives at the browser.

-While that sounds great in theory, in practice it can result in race conditions and can have performance implications:
+While that sounds great in theory, in practice it can result in race conditions and have performance implications:

 * `async` scripts run whenever they arrive.
 That means they can run out of order so must not have any dependencies on any other script in the page.
-* Because they run whenever they arrive they can run either before or after the page is first painted, depending on network conditions and network optimizations.
-This creates a paradox: optimizing your async scripts (better compress them or make sure they arrive earlier using Server Push or preload) can often result in performance regressions!!
+* Because they run whenever they arrive, they can run either before or after the page is first painted, depending on network conditions and network optimizations.
+This creates a paradox: optimizing your async scripts (better compress them or make sure they arrive earlier using Server Push or preload) can often result in performance regressions!
-Arriving earlier to the browser means that their parsing and execution (which on mobile can be hefty) is now [render blocking][souders_async], even though their download was not!
+Arriving sooner to the browser means their parsing and execution (which on mobile can be hefty) is now [render-blocking][souders_async], even though their download was not.

-For that reason, `async` is not a great download mechanism, and should be avoided in most cases.
+For that reason, `async` is not a great download mechanism, and should be avoided most of the time.

-One more thing: in order to even consider making certain scripts `async`, those scripts must avoid using APIs such as `document.write` which require blocking the parser at the point in which the script is injected.
-They should also avoid assuming the DOM or the CSSOM are in a specific state when they run. (so avoid e.g. appending nodes to the bottom of the body element, or rely on certain styles to be applied)
+One more thing: to even consider making certain scripts asynchronous, those scripts must avoid using APIs such as `document.write`, which require blocking the parser at the point in which the script is injected.
+They should also avoid assuming the DOM or the CSSOM are in a specific state when they run.
+(Avoid, for example, appending nodes to the bottom of the `<body>` element, or relying on certain styles to be applied)

 [souders_async]: https://calendar.perfplanet.com/2016/prefer-defer-over-async/